-Neither Landchecker nor this Property Report are affiliated with, endorsed or authorised by the State of Victoria,
+Neither Landchecker nor this Property Report are affiliated with, endorsed or authorised by the State of Victoria.

 The data in this Property Report may contain property data in respect of an adjacent State.
-The attribution in respect of the Property Data is only in respect of the property for which the Property Report was obtained.
+The attribution in respect of the Property Data is only in respect of the property Data in the property Data is only in respect of the Property Data in the Property Data is only in respect of the Property Data in the Property Data is only in respect of the Property Data in the Property Data ifor which the Property Report was obtained.
 Additional attribution statements for adjoining properties are available in Landchecker's terms of use